 Photo by: Paulo Cuneta

 DYK: You can earn some pretty nifty badges by hitting the open road in Manitoba?
 With the goal of encouraging both local and visiting motorcyclists to explore our province, Manitoba by Motorcycle has created an awesome program that rewards savvy riders with tokens of their adventures.
 So how can you get one of these guys?
-Travel to 12 different Manitoba parks or visit 20 small-town statues within a single riding season and submit your photos and you will be awarded with a Manitoba by Motorcycle patch – it’s as simple as that!
+Travel to 12 different Manitoba parks, visit 20 small-town statues or pose with 15 Manitoba monuments within a single riding season and submit your photos and you will be awarded with a Manitoba by Motorcycle patch – it’s as simple as that!
 Here are just a few of Manitoba’s fabulous routes to get you started…

 Afternoon cruise in Winnipeg and beyond

 Need some good ol’ wind therapy but don’t have the time to commit to a long distance cruise?
 This trip is ideal for those with just an afternoon to spend on the road, beginning in Winnipeg and looping around to Oakbank, Birds Hill Provincial Park and Selkirk.
 Point your wheels north and enjoy it all: the great outdoors, historical spots (like the St. Andrews Church and the Selkirk Marine Museum) with plenty of time to grab a bite to eat (at spots like Pineridge Hollow) or make it home for supper.